gmp26/CMEP-glossary/md/a/abbreviation.md

-A short way of saying or writing something
+A shortened form of a word or phrase.